DanielAbreuAcosta/Ecu_bat_micro/README.md

 ### Flye

 Flye is a contig assembler developed for long read sequencing.
-We will mainly be using the metaFlye algorithm withing the Flye library.
+We will mainly be using the metaFlye algorithm withing the Flye library, which is intended assembling metagenomic data with highly uneven coverage (Milkhail et al., 2020) (<https://doi.org/10.1038/s41592-020-00971-x>), and has been shown to work better that other assemblers (Latorre‑Pérez et al., 2020) (<https://doi.org/10.1038/s41598-020-70491-3>).
 To install Flye:

 ``` python
 conda activate example